cnqdztp/PlayKit-JavascriptSDK/examples/playground/README.md

 - **Multiple Authentication Methods**: Choose between developer token (for testing) or automatic player login (for production)
 - **Text Generation**: Test AI chat with customizable models and system prompts, with streaming support
-- **Image Generation**: Generate images with DALL-E, display them in a P5.js canvas, and browse a gallery
+- **Image Generation**: Generate images with any model (default: flux-1-schnell), display them in a P5.js canvas, and browse a gallery
 - **NPC Conversations**: Create and manage multiple NPCs with custom personalities, save/load conversation history
+- **Flexible Model Selection**: Enter any chat or image model name (not limited to preset options)
-- **Model Selection**: Switch between different GPT models and DALL-E versions
+- **Bilingual Support**: Switch between English and Chinese (中文) interface
 - **Beautiful UI**: Modern interface built with Tailwind CSS

 ## Setup